marcuevasb/MultilayerEcoNet/README.md

 # MultilayerEcoNet

-GitHub repository for the manuscript **On the structure of species-function participation in multilayer ecological networks** and its supplementary information.
+GitHub repository for the manuscript **On the structure of species-function participation in multilayer ecological networks** and its Supplementary Information.
 Here, you'll find all the necessary materials to reproduce all results contained in the manuscript (https://doi.org/10.1101/2023.07.02.547400), including input data stored in the 'data/input' folder and output results stored in the 'data/output' folder.

 # P processing